langleylab/HDB/README.md

 ### Etymology

-The name HDB is both an acronym for Hausdorff Distance of Batches, and a callback to Singapore's public housing, in which neighbors of different walks of life and communities come together to create the *kampong* spirit.
-It is, in a way, a real life example of nearest neighbors from different backgrounds.
+The name `HDB` is both an acronym for **Hausdorff Distance of Batches**, and a callback to Singapore's public housing, in which neighbors of different walks of life and communities come together to create the *kampong* spirit.

+It is, in a way, a real life example of *nearest neighbors from different backgrounds*.

 ## Installation